-Family physician Kevin Chua of Drs Chua and Partners, who has a special interest in aesthetics and does tattoo removals, has seen an increase from one to two cases each month in the last three months.
+Family physician Kevin Chua of Dr Kevin Chua Medical & Aesthetics, who has a special interest in aesthetics and does tattoo removals, has seen an increase from one to two cases each month in the last three months.

 General practitioner Patrina Wong, medical aesthetic director of LinC Aesthetic Clinic, has seen five cases this year; she did not encounter any in previous years.
 She expects to see more requests to remove botched embroidery results as these cosmetic procedures become more popular.

 “When patients approach me, they usually wish to get rid of residual colours before getting new eyebrow tattoos.
 Some may have eyebrow tattoos that are not symmetrical, or unevenly applied, or have forked ends,” said Dr Wong.

 Aesthetic salon Paramedic Aesthetics, which helps clients who have undergone substandard work by other beauticians, has encountered cases of customers’ brow colour changing from dense black to blue-green or red when the ink “bleeds out”.
 Ms Eileen Seah, its creative director and lead trainer, said her team corrects the colours, tone and shape using the same embroidery technique that was used to construct the brows.